M.A. Courses

 Description: The leading contemporary poets and novelists with special attention to their use of English Creole languages and with reference to their socioeconomic and historical backgrounds.
 (This, or a professor’s authorization, is a prerequisite for all doctoral courses.)

-ENGL 6489 Caribbean Narrative
+INGL 6489 Caribbean Narrative

 Credit hours: 3